Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

-Since the detection fractions of kilonova, afterglow, and total emission are essentially not influenced by the search filter, we only show the $r$-band detection fractions for different BH--NS system parameter distributions in Figure \ref{fig:ToO_r}.
-Similar to the discussion for the kilonova luminosity function in Section \ref{Sec:LFSystemParameter}, the detection fractions are also highly dependent on the BH--NS system parameter distributions, especially for the BH spin parameter.
+Since the detection fractions of kilonova, afterglow, and total emission are essentially not influenced by the search filter, we only show the $r$-band detection fractions for different parameter distributions of BH--NS system in Figure \ref{fig:ToO_r}.
+Similar to the discussion for the kilonova luminosity function in Section \ref{Sec:LFSystemParameter}, the detection fractions are also highly dependent on the parameter distributions, especially for the BH spin parameter.
 The BH--NS mergers can usually generate bright kilonovae and afterglows if the spins of the primary BHs are high.
 This would be beneficial for target-of-opportunity follow-up observations.
 However, for those GW-triggered BH--NS mergers that have a massive NS component with soft EoS and a low-spin primary BH, it is barely possible to detect their EM counterparts.
-Our simulated detection fractions and detection rates of the total emission for eight BH-NS system parameter distributions are shown in Table \ref{table:ToO} (see Appendix \ref{sec:app2}).